hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 Epics are one big chunk of work on the roadmap.
 They can represent a feature, an effort or an initiative.
 They are time-bound and generally have a concrete goal.
-Epics are generally prefilled with all necessary tickets, and estimated before the Epic is started.
+Epics are generally prefilled with all necessary tickets, and estimated before the epic is started.
 This is to get the approval for the idea given the complexity, effort, dependencies and projected result, while also fixing the start and finish.
-Because Epic configurations are approved by leadership, changing the epic after it is started is problematic, even by iterative findings that came up in the sprints.
-This is how Epics tend to stand opposite to the iterative approach.
+Because epic configurations are approved by leadership, changing the epic after it is started is problematic, even by iterative findings that came up in the sprints.
+This is how epics tend to stand opposite to the iterative approach.

 ### Tool Blindness